Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Evaluation Results

-In this experiment, we investigate the impact of the number of transformer layers with global attention on the model's performance.
-We re-train FiT5 on MS MARCO with top 1, 2, 3, 6, and 12 layer(s) incorporated with global attention, respectively.
-The results presented in Table \ref{table;ablation} reveal that starting to integrate global attention from a late layer ($l = 10$) is an optimal choice.
-Starting the integration too early may mislead the model from the beginning, whereas starting too late may provide insufficient paths for reasoning over ranking features.
+We then investigate the impact of the number of global attention layers on performance.
+We re-train FiT5 with top 1, 2, 3, 6, and 12 transformer layer(s) incorporated with global attention, respectively.
+Results in Table \ref{table;ablation} reveal that starting to integrate global attention from a late layer is an optimal choice.
+Starting the integration too early may make the optimization harder, whereas starting too late may provide insufficient paths for reasoning.